verrazzano/docs/content/en/docs/setup/customizing/opensearch.md

 The following example overrides the `dev` installation profile, OpenSearch configuration (a single-node cluster with 1Gi of memory and ephemeral storage) to use a multi-node cluster with persistent storage.
-Note that the public API references Elasticsearch, the API will change to OpenSearch in a future release.
+Note that the public API references Elasticsearch, the API will change to OpenSearch in an upcoming release.

 ```
 apiVersion: install.verrazzano.io/v1alpha1